 It is useful to know what constitutes of your vacuum cleaner before you discard it.
 This knowledge will help you sort out how recyclable parts or materials can be salvaged.
 A typical vacuum cleaner consists of:

-2. Metal Parts: Weather seals, hoses, motors, screws and other internal components are usually a recyclable metal like aluminums or steel.
-They are valuable and can be melted down and reused.
+- Metal Parts: Parts like weather seals, hoses, motors, and screws are usually made of recyclable metals like aluminum or steel.
+These metals can be melted down and reused.

-4. Filters and Bags: Many vacuums also have replaceable bags or filters that are often non-recyclable but set apart for disposal.
-Some filters can be saved or cleaned in cool ways.
+- Filters and Bags: Many vacuums have replaceable filters or bags.
+These are usually not recyclable, but some filters can be cleaned and reused.

-5. Hoses and Attachments: These are parts made from flexible plastic or rubber, so they don’t have many recycling options but can often be repurposed for DIY (do it yourself) projects.
+- Hoses and Attachments: Made from flexible plastic or rubber, these parts are harder to recycle but can often be reused for DIY projects.

 Ways to Dispose of Your Vacuum Cleaner